 Starting Your Career as a Vegan Registered Dietitian

 First, take a moment to celebrate earning your credential!
 A lot of hard work went into that.
 And undoubtedly some trialing experiences related to your ethics surrounding animals.

 It’s highly unlikely that you will find many jobs that are tailored specifically for a vegan registered dietitian.
 I think I’ve only come across one full-time position for a vegan dietitian.
 Which is why I love working for myself because I can specialize in a variety of my interest areas!

 Just like you have to pick your battles as a dietetics student and intern, you’ll have to do the same in your job as a dietitian.

 Over time you’ll become confident in where you draw the line, when you choose to speak up and how you deliver your message.

-If you’re looking for personalized guidance as a nutrition student, dietetic intern or new dietitian, I’m launching a new virtual coaching offering just for you!
-These 30-minute sessions are your space to open up, share, ask questions and get advice on handling challenging situations and minding your personal ethics in the nutrition field.
+If you’re looking for personalized guidance as a nutrition student, dietetic intern or new dietitian, consider professional mentoring!
+These virtual sessions are your space to open up, share, ask questions and get advice on handling challenging situations and minding your personal ethics in the nutrition field.